ByAUJay

 Operational Inefficiencies

-- High costs for data storage and management
+- Sky-high costs for storing and managing data

 Zero-Knowledge Proofs: The Game Changer